Party for the Animals: Animal Politics EU

 Initially founded as Euro Animal 7, Animal Politics EU is an informal grouping of animal rights based political parties within the European Union.
-Animal Politics EU has member parties in the Netherlands, Belgium, Cyprus, France, Germany, Italy, Portugal, Sweden and Spain.
+Animal Politics EU has member parties in the Netherlands, Belgium, Cyprus, France, Germany, Italy, Portugal, Sweden, and Spain.
 The group currently has one MEP: Anja Hazekamp of the PvdD.
-Martin Buschmann for the Tierschutzpartei was formerly an MEP in this group but is no longer as of 2020.
+Martin Buschmann for the Human Environment Animal Protection Party was formerly an MEP in this group but is no longer as of 2020.

 Electorate

 The electorate of the PvdD consists in majority of women (estimated at 70%) living in urban areas.
 In 2023 the party achieved its best results in Amsterdam (11.5%), Arnhem (8.8%), Bergen (8.3%), Haarlem (9.8%), Nijmegen (9.3%), Schiermonnikoog (9%) and Zutphen (8.7%).
 The party has lowest support in rural areas with large agricultural industries, such as in the Bible belt.
 It is supported by many organic farmers, and positions itself as a farmer's party which wants to free farmers from the big agricultural companies and their lobbyists, and help farmers transition to organic farming.

 The PvdD has the largest proportion of vegan/vegetarian voters of any political party in the Netherlands, with 17.3% or 27.9% of PvdD voters in saying in two surveys in 2021 that they did not eat meat.
 The party with the second-highest proportion of vegan/vegetarian voters in both surveys was GroenLinks, for which the share laid at 8.4% or 16.9%.

-In 2021, a survey by Katholiek Nieuwsblad found that Catholic voters make up greater share of the PvdD's electorate than those of denominationally Christian parties such as CDA, ChristenUnie and SGP.
+In 2021, a survey by Katholiek Nieuwsblad found that Catholic voters make up greater share of the PvdD's electorate than those of denominationally Christian parties such as CDA, ChristenUnie, and SGP.
 According to the Nieuwsblad's survey, Catholic voters tend to avoid denominationally Protestant or interconfessional parties and vote for strictly Catholic or secular ones in greater numbers instead.
 The newspaper also claimed that the voting behaviour of the PvdD and the SP is remarkably often in line with the moral views of the Catholic Church, and that "the social teachings of the Church are more progressive than is often thought".
 The former leader of the party, Marianne Thieme, often made appeals to Christian voters.